Peter Beale: 2020–present

+Peter and Lauren eventually get engaged when Lauren proposes to him.
+Shortly after, Lauren goes into labour and is supported by Cindy.
+Lauren then gives birth to a boy and both her and Peter name him Jimmy, after Lauren's late grandfather Jim Branning (John Bardon).
+Although Peter thanks Cindy for helping Lauren, he and the Beale family disowns her.

 Reception

 In May 2009, Executive producer Diederick Santer praised the younger cast of EastEnders, including Law.
 Stuart Heritage from The Guardian expressed a dislike for Peter in April 2010, saying he should be written out, "before his increasingly spectacular haircut goes power mad and starts to colonise the entire set.
 Also, his voice has been breaking for what seems like seven full years, so he could probably use his new-found free time to consult a doctor or something."